erikhh/tensor-pi-build/README.md

   vagrant up
 ```

-And ssh into the guest machine.
+And ssh into the guest machine and configure git there.

 ```
   vagrant ssh
+  git config --global user.email "you@example.com"
+  git config --global user.name "Your Name"
 ```

 Once on the inside you can start a build by running the build script.